renakdup/simple-dic/README.md

 - [x] Add auto-wiring for registered classes in DIC
 - [x] Add auto-wiring for defaults primitives for auto-fillings
 - [x] Add supporting invocable class
-- [x] Add PSR11 interfaces in the ServiceContainer.php.
+- [x] Add PSR11 interfaces in the Container.php.
 - [x] Add auto-wiring support for not bounded classes.
+- [ ] Add resolved service storage.
+- [ ] Think about this exception ContainerNotFoundException
+- [ ] Add ability creating new instance of service every time
-- [ ] Add singleton setter and getter
+- [ ] Add supporting Code Driven IoC
-- [ ] Add singleton getting for ServiceContainer
+- [ ] Add singleton getting for Container
 - [ ] Integrate CI
 - [ ] Add badges with tests passed
 - [ ] PHP 8 named arguments and autowiring
 - [ ] Save cache in opcache?
-- [ ] Add configurations of ServiceContainer.
+- [ ] Add configurations of Container.
 - [ ] Choose codestyle
 - [ ] Add on packegist